Becoming a registered patent attorney in Australia

 Registration as an Australian patent attorney requires a combination of technical qualifications, legal qualifications and documented relevant experience.
-These requirements are checked, and the registration process is overseen, by the Professional Standards Board (PSB).
+These requirements are checked, and the registration process is overseen, by the Trans-Tasman IP Attorneys Board (TTIPAB).
 Once a suitable technical qualification (e.g. BEng or BSc) has been obtained, completion of the legal qualifications and gaining the relevant experience typically takes three to four years.

 The technical qualifications must: